ep390/ep390/website/app/assignments/6/page.md

 From the paper above:

-- Use Sections 5, 5.1, and 5.2 to extract the full per‑query costs for the "medium length (1k in → 1k out)" prompts.
+- Use Sections 5, 5.1, and 5.2 to extract per‑query metrics for the "large (10k in → 1.5k out)" prompts.
 Use GPT‑4o numbers if available in those sections.
-- For quick estimation when you cannot extract directly, the module cites 0.42 Wh per short query; prefer the paper’s medium 1k/1k values when you can.

-Use that per‑query energy and your count `N` to compute:
+- Prefer the paper’s per‑query values for all three: energy (Wh/query), water (ml/query), and carbon (gCO2e/query).
+If you cannot extract a value, state your assumption and source clearly.

+Compute totals for your chosen homework (with `N` requests):

 ```
-energy_Wh = N * 0.42
+energy_Wh = N × perQueryEnergy_Wh
+water_ml = N × perQueryWater_ml
+carbon_gCO2e = N × perQueryCarbon_gCO2e
 ```

-Then compute water and carbon using ONE of these methods:

-Option A — direct per‑query values from Sections 5/5.1/5.2 (preferred):

-- water_ml = N × perQueryWater_ml
-- carbon_gCO2e = N × perQueryCarbon_gCO2e

-Option B — intensity‑based (if the paper only gives energy and you have water/emissions intensities):

-- water_ml = energy_Wh × water_intensity_ml_per_Wh
-- carbon_gCO2e = energy_Wh × emissions_intensity_gCO2e_per_Wh

 Notes:

 - Prefer values from the paper for the same model/region.
-If you must assume, state your source and numbers explicitly (e.g., grid mix gCO2e/Wh and water ml/Wh).
-Ensure your intensity units match Wh.
+If you must assume, state your source and numbers explicitly, and keep units per‑query (Wh/query, ml/query, gCO2e/query).
-- If you used a different model than GPT‑4o, either use the paper’s per‑query results for that model or normalize based on its reported energy use.
+- If you used a different model than GPT‑4o, use that model’s per‑query results from the paper if available.
 Document your choice.
 - gCO2e means grams of CO₂ equivalent.
 The trailing "e" indicates non‑CO₂ greenhouse gases are converted into the amount of CO₂ that would have the same warming impact, typically using 100‑year global warming potentials.

 ## 4 Estimate your entire class webpage footprint